nicoespeon/vscode-slides/README.md

 - ⚡ Toggle Slides mode with a shortcut
 - 🎨 Apply optimized settings for presentation
 - 👐 Handy shortcuts to navigate between slides
+- Allow Markdown files to be rendered as previews for presentation

 ### Toggle Slides mode